 I am incredibly jazzed that I was able to repurpose materials taken from the shed itself to build the storage units.
 When I disassembled the existing workbench, wall storage, and overhead storage, it provided lots of wood for use.
 Plus, I won’t miss the old workbench or old storage, because this will be so much better to meet my particular needs.

 The storage units are being painted, and the plan is to build doors for them this coming week.
 I got the whole family involved this past weekend and put everyone to work painting!

 The Right Tools For The Job

 This job has required a lot of tearing things down and building things up.
-So I’m incredibly grateful for my One Room Challenge sponsor RYOBI!
+Which means I’m incredibly grateful for my One Room Challenge sponsor RYOBI!

 These guys knew I would need long-lasting battery powered tools that I could easily transport and work with onsite.

 I like to buy sanded plywood or beechwood for furniture building and projects like this.
-But since the price of wood is so high, I’ve been settling for repurposed wood and even bought some plywood that is a bit rough around the edges for the doors of the closets.
+But since the price of wood is so high, I’ve been settling for repurposed wood and less than ideal wood.
+I even bought some plywood that is a bit rough around the edges for the doors of the closets.

 The great thing about a stellar sander is the ability to “fake it” and get a beautifully smooth finish.